lucaswkuipers/SafeTypesMacros/README.md

 ![macros](https://github.com/lucaswkuipers/SafeTypesMacros/assets/59176579/769a0cdb-0eda-4100-891b-71312990d716)

-By ensuring conditions such as non-emptiness or value range at compile time, SafeTypes allows developers to write more robust and expressive code with reduced boilerplate, increased performance, and improved documentation through types.
+By ensuring conditions at compile time, SafeTypesMacros + SafeTypes allows developers to write more robust and expressive code with reduced boilerplate, increased performance, and improved documentation through its constrained types.

 ## Features